+31. Air separators shall include bottom blowdown with threequarter inch bronze ball valve and garden hose fitting.

+32. Tie-ins

-- 31. Air separators shall include bottom blowdown with threequarter inch bronze ball valve and garden hose fitting. - 32.
-Tie-ins - a.
-Tie-in locations shall be approved by UES. - b.
-Thrust blocks shall be installed at either end of tie-in point. - c.
+- a.
+Tie-in locations shall be approved by UES. - Thrust blocks shall be installed at either end of tie-in point. - c.
 Taps shall be of similar material otherwise made of type 316 stainless steel plate with stainless steel ring flange, compatible with ANSI 125. - d.
 Taps shall be Romac stainless steel - e.
-Flange gaskets shall be Styrene Butadiene Rubber. - f.
-Valve stems shall be accessible from one foot below grade. - g.
+Flange gaskets shall be Styrene Butadiene Rubber. - Valve stems shall be accessible from one foot below grade. - g.
 Gate valves for tapping surfaces shall conform to American Water Works Association resilient gate valve, with a bronze stem, and be grease packed in compliance with AWWA C504. - 33.
 CN23-8: All internal parts on tapping machines, such as cutting heads etc., shall be disinfected in compliance with AWWA C601 and C900, prior to making any tap.
 The cutout shall be provided to the Owner. - 34.
 The design professional shall provide a computerized hydronic model of the affected system(s) to UES prior to interconnection, demonstrating no adverse distribution impacts. - 35.
-The following building chilled water pump and piping detail shall be used.
+The following building Chilled Water Tertiary Pump System detail on page D.23-8 shall be used.